bormaley999/The_second_ML_Task/README.md

 # Upd as of 17.10.2019
 Files having .ipynb extension are fail to open via GitHub.
 This is internal GitHub error.
 Kindly, take this into consideration while reviewing my Repo.
 I will update this post after the error would be fixed.

+# Upd as of 20.10.2019
+The error has been fixed.
+However, it is possible that it could rise again later.